-But first, let’s clear up some terminology and any misunderstandings regarding the difference of Genetic Modified Organism (GMO) and Non-GMO.
+But first, let’s clear up any misunderstandings regarding the difference of Genetic Modified Organism (GMO) and Non-GMO.

 Why do we not favour GMO seeds; Is it because they are treated with other plants’ genes, to protect them from frost, weed killers, insects or disease?

-As a gardener, I tend to let my vegetable plants run to seed, saving and planting out in the next season.
+As a gardener, I tend to let my vegetable plants run to seed, saving them and then planting them out the next season.
 By doing this, I get good organic seeds.

 But what is meant between Non-GMO and Organic?
-It isn’t clear all this Organic, Non-GMO, GMO and Heirloom can send a beginner gardener into a state of frenzy.
+It isn’t clear all these Organic, Non-GMO, GMO, and Heirloom can send a beginner gardener into a state of frenzy.
 The video by Gardener Scott explains the difference between them really well.

 What do Non-Genetically Modified Organisms (GMO) mean?